dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 * Click on the **Browse** or the **Updates** tab

-* To install or upddate the SQL Server provider, select the `Microsoft.EntityFrameworkCore.SqlServer` package, and confirm.
+* To install or update the SQL Server provider, select the `Microsoft.EntityFrameworkCore.SqlServer` package, and confirm.

 For more information, see [NuGet Package Manager UI](https://docs.microsoft.com/nuget/tools/package-manager-ui).